 It’s a good time, plain and simple.
 And if for some reason you get tired of looking at the paraders in their sparkly scales and fish tails, trust me, plenty of your fellow spectators are bound to entertain.

 At 3 or 4 pm, the festivities will come to an end, but stick around, there’s plenty to keep you occupied.
 Coney Island’s famous boardwalk only steps away, and if you get hungry there’s a smorgasbord of tantalizing junk food at your fingertips—deep-fried Oreos, funnel cakes and Nathan’s hot dogs are my favorite.
 Plus a midway full of amusement park rides including the famous Cyclone Roller Coaster and legendary Wonder Wheel.

 If you decide to check it out the Mermaid Parade, here are a few tips to make the most out of your day.

 - If you’re coming from Manhattan, take the subway, don’t bother with a taxi (too expensive) or a car (parking is a nightmare).
 The F, D, N, and Q lines are a straight shot to Stillwell Avenue.
 The Parade is a block or two away.
 Leave yourself at least 45 minutes to an hour for the trip.

-- Last year, I positioned myself on 10th street so that when the parade turned south towards the boardwalk (see route below), I could photograph them head on as opposed to shoot them from the side.
+- I positioned myself on 10th street so that when the parade turned south towards the boardwalk (see route below), I could photograph them head on as opposed to shooting them from the side.

 - Bring sunglasses.